Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Experiments

 \subsection{Qualitative results}

-We present a qualitative comparison of text-to-image (T2I) synthesis results on SD3 and FLUX under various speedups.
-As shown in Fig.~\ref{fig:qualitative_results}, base models with reduced inference steps—and temporal acceleration methods such as ToCa~\cite{zou2024accelerating} and RAS~\cite{liu2025region}—tend to produce images with noticeable blur or artifacts.
-While Bottleneck Sampling—a representative spatial acceleration baseline—generally preserves text alignment, it still introduces visible artifacts and suffers from a substantial degradation in image quality under higher speedups.
-In contrast, RALU outperforms both temporal and spatial acceleration baselines, maintaining superior visual fidelity and semantic alignment even under aggressive speedup levels.
+As shown in~\cref{fig:qualitative_results}, base models with reduced inference steps and temporal acceleration methods tend to produce images with noticeable blur or artifacts.
+Bottleneck Sampling also introduces aliasing or mismatching artifacts.
+In contrast, RALU outperforms both temporal and spatial acceleration baselines, maintaining superior visual fidelity and semantic alignment with minimal artifacts.